bahrmichael/innohacks2017/backend/README.md

 ### /openapi/user/{user}/sentence/

 This is the sentence context.
-When starting the app, the first call must be to `/random/` to pick a first sentence to learn on.
+When starting the app, the first call must be to `/next/` to pick a first sentence to learn on.

-#### GET /random/
+#### GET /next/

 Returns a German sentence of which the user doesn't know one or more words.

 Sets the `userContext` to `sentence`.

-#### GET /next/

-See /random/.

 #### GET /translate/

 Protected by `STATE_CHECK`.

-Returns the translation of the last sentence that was returned by /random/, which must have been called first.
+Returns the translation of the last sentence that was returned by `/next/`, which must have been called first.

 ### /openapi/user/{user}/explain/